NishantBaheti/MachineLearningExploration/README.rst

 .. image:: mlelogo.drawio.png

 HELLO THERE !!!

 Welcome.

-This doc is my exploration of machine learning and data science that I am developing as I am learning.
+I started this documentation as my exploration of *machine learning & data science* that I am developing as I am learning.

-I am learning things at a slow pace and I tend to forget logics/ methods/ formulas/ codes.
-To keep everything at one place so that I can go through the topic quickly for reference.
-Now just to help other people who are also starting to learn these topics, this doc may be helpful.
+I usually forget logics, methods, algorihtms and code.
+Hence to keep everything at one place so that I can go through the topic quickly as referenced.
+For the people who are visiting it and also starting to learn these topics, this doc might be helpful.

-Validation of the content is done by people who are visiting it.
-On the other hand, sometimes results are proof.
+On the validation of the content, It is generally done by the folks who are reading it.
+On the other hand, sometimes results are the proofs asked.

-I understand the topic mostly from a free course, video, research paper or book and try it (most references are mentioned with the topic).
+Source of the content mostly from a free course, video, research paper and book (most of the references are mentioned with the topic).

+*If I haven't mentioned your reference correctly then let me know, I'll correct the situation.*

 +-----------+--------------------------------------------+
 | email     | nishantbaheti.it19@gmail.com               |